 Transportation Operators are the actual providers of transportation services.
 Any public, private for-profit, or private non-profit provider of transportation services under contract with a community transportation coordinator is considered a transportation operator.
-Any social service agency that operates its own vehicles for the delivery of transportation service is also considered a transportation operated with federal, state, or local government funds, and it must contract with the community transportation coordinator.
+Any social service agency that operates its own vehicles for the delivery of transportation service is also considered a transportation operator if the vehicles are purchased or operated with federal, state, or local government funds, and it must contract with the community transportation coordinator.
 The community transportation coordinator is itself a transportation operator if it provides some or all of the service.